Published: 6 May 2020, 14.45

 Ask your clients to wash their hands or use hand sanitiser before and after treatment, to help protect you and any staff or family that may be using the premises.

 Try to increase the flow of fresh air into the building as much as possible.
 For example, ventilate the treatment room by opening the window and/or door between clients, particularly if you work in a confined area.
+For more guidance on ventilation, please visit the HSE website.

 Use a foot-operated pedal bin with a lid and plastic liner for rubbish.
 Seal and dispose of the bag appropriately at the end of the day.